logto-io/docs/docs/docs/references/sdk-convention/README.md

 # 📃 SDK Convention

-This section demonstrates the SDK functionalities provided by Logto and the convention between various languages and platforms.
+This section demonstrates SDK functionalities provided by Logto and the convention between various languages and platforms.

 This convention contains three main parts: